wiwo-dev/veggies-fruits/README.md

 For presentation purposes, I decided to fill the deployed version of the shop with vegetables and fruits as products.
 That is where the name Veggies & Fruits comes from.

+## How to test it?

+Go ahead and open the deployed version at https://ecommerce.wiwoproduction.com/ Add some products to the cart, go through the checkout process and pay using the test card.
+If you would like to get access to the admin account, reach out to me.

 ## Features and elements

 ### Client-side